North vs Rutledge: TEA Scores, Homes & What to Know

 Rutledge Elementary: The Campus, the Neighborhood, the Numbers

 Rutledge Elementary is one of the bright spots in Leander ISD, a district consistently recognized as one of the fastest-growing and most innovative in Texas.
-The campus sits at the heart of a thriving northwest corridor where thoughtfully planned neighborhoods, open green spaces, and a strong sense of community come together.
+The campus sits at 11501 Staked Plains Dr in northwest Austin (78717), where thoughtfully planned neighborhoods, open green spaces, and a strong sense of community come together.

-Rutledge Elementary earned a A (92/100) from TEA, which puts it among the stronger campuses in Leander ISD.
+Rutledge Elementary earned an A from TEA, with A grades across all three performance domains, which puts it among the strongest campuses in Leander ISD (Texas Tribune Schools Explorer).
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

-The school draws from neighborhoods including Leander, Leander, Georgetown.
-These are well established residential areas with mature trees and a real sense of community.
+The school draws from established northwest Austin neighborhoods in the 78717 ZIP, with mature trees and a real sense of community.

-Students at Rutledge Elementary feed into Running Brushy Middle School and then Rouse High School.
+Students at Rutledge Elementary feed into Stiles Middle School and then Vista Ridge High School.
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.

 The numbers here speak for themselves.
-A 92/100 from TEA puts Rutledge Elementary in strong company, and the campus culture backs up what the data shows.
+Straight As from TEA put Rutledge Elementary in strong company, and the campus culture backs up what the data shows.

 The Neighborhoods